 Does “Destroy” Kill Indestructible?

 No, “destroy” effects do not work on permanents with indestructible.

 How Do You Kill Indestructible?

 So now you know, cards with indestructible are really hard to kill.
 It’s not impossible, however.
-There are, in fact, several ways to deal with indestructible permanents.
+There are, in fact, several ways to deal with permanents that have this pesky ability.
 You can:

 - Exile them: Cards like Path to Exile are great options to get rid of indestructible permanents.
 You might not be able to kill them, but that doesn’t mean you have to leave them on the battlefield.